 Allen & Overy (A&O) has three offices in Greater China: Beijing, Shanghai and Hong Kong.
 It has been operating in the region for over 30 years and was one of the first international law firms to open an office in Beijing in 1993.
 By that point the Hong Kong office had been established for five years, with the Shanghai office opening almost ten years later in 2002.
 The firm expanded further in Shanghai through a joint operation with local firm Lang Yue in 2020.

 A&O is a finance and corporate powerhouse, regularly advising blue-chip companies on local, regional and international matters.
-In fact, three quarters of the Magic Circle firm’s global revenue is derived from matters involving more than one country.
+In fact, over half the transactions the firm advises on involve three or more jurisdictions.
 Expect to work closely with colleagues in mainland China, Bangkok, Singapore, Sydney and London — even as a trainee.

-Trainees complete four seats in the firm’s core areas of practice: banking, corporate, international capital markets, regulatory and disputes, with a secondment to the London office in the penultimate or final seat.
+The Hong Kong office now has over 28 partners split across the core practice areas of banking, corporate, regulatory, disputes and capital markets.
+Trainees complete four seats in these areas, with a secondment to the London office in the penultimate or final seat.
 The training is structured and takes the form of mentoring sessions with a partner or associate supervisor as well as department-specific training at the start of each seat.
 On top of that there are seminars, workshops and various courses, plus the trainee development team is hands-on.
 Trainees are encouraged to take ownership of their work but “never left to sink or swim”, reports one A&O newly qualified (NQ) associate.
 “In the first months of my training contract, I was entrusted with a good amount of responsibility and assigned key work streams for independent handling.”
 Training does not stop on qualification; associates are invited to attend a global development programme to continue their training at the firm.

 A&O offers some of the best perks of any city firm.
 There’s an annual wellbeing allowance of HK$6,000 for a gym membership and other activities.
 Lawyers also have access to a mental health and wellbeing programme which includes free use of apps Headspace and Unmind.
 They get medical, dental and life insurance, a pension scheme and access to a rental reimbursement scheme.
 They can also choose to take six weeks unpaid ‘quali leave’ and get a day off for their birthday each year.
 The firm does not disclose what it pays junior lawyers, but reviews salaries on an annual basis.